1996 Northern Illinois Huskies football team

 The 1996 Northern Illinois Huskies football team represented Northern Illinois University as an independent during the 1996 NCAA Division I-A football season.
 Led by first-year head coach Joe Novak, the Huskies compiled a record of 1–10.
-Northern Illinois played home games at Huskie Stadium in DeKalb, Illinois.
+Running back Charles Talley had his second conseuctive season with over 1,000 rushing yards.
+Northern Illinois played home games at Huskie Stadium in DeKalb, Illinois, United States.